 The client was working on many systems at the same time.
 This made it possible to introduce a new mobile operator to the market with its own services and automate sales points.
 These were the standard points where the customer could issue a SIM card.
 This system for issuing SIM cards was kind of an MVP we worked on.

 The development process started with writing the specification and preparing solutions.
 The basis was the HJ Framework developed by the client’s company.

 We deployed all services in the Kubernetes cluster.
 The basis of services was formed according to the HJ Framework specification.
 The services were written in Java.

 Our team used two databases – Tarantool and PostgreSQL.
 The specialists generated a service, the functionality within which was implemented with PostgreSQL.
-Also, we developed a service basis for the system in the Lua language using Tarantool.
+Also, we developed a service base for the system in the Lua language using Tarantool.

-The employees are divided into those who work at the sales points and go-go employees.
+In the company, employees are divided into those who work the sales points and go-go employees.
 For go-go employees, we implemented a mechanism for detecting the location by coordinates.
-They can issue SIM cards as well and bank cards, but the process is different.
-Work with clients is completed at an earlier stage; the customer is given a QR code to receive the order.
+They can register SIM and bank cards too, but work with customers is completed a bit earlier – when they give the customer a QR code to receive the order.

 The project can be called atypical since there were no detailed and clear requirements.
 The team members were proposing ideas, integration options and were building the system’s behavior.